deadlyvipers/dojo_rules/introduction.md

-Hello my name is David Baker.
+Hello my name is David Baker and this is my intro